6 Best FREE Antivirus Software for PC, Mac & Phone (2021)

 Bitdefender Free Antivirus provides advanced threat defense from new and known malware — the Windows app even comes with real-time protection.
 I also liked Bitdefender’s free Mobile Security apps, which have features not available on the desktop versions.

-The Mobile Security app for iOS has a VPN with 200MB of daily data, providing securely encrypted connections for safe browsing, banking, and online shopping.
-It also has an Account Privacy tool that monitors your email addresses for potential data breaches.
+The Mobile Security apps for iOS and Android have a VPN with 200MB of daily data, providing securely encrypted connections for safe browsing, banking, and online shopping.
+They also have an Account Privacy tool that monitors your email addresses for potential data breaches.
 I like that I could add multiple accounts for Bitdefender to monitor automatically.